 Disadvantages of Facebook ads

 - There is a slight learning curve you will need to get over before you can navigate Ads Manager and learn the best targeting and budgeting options.
-In this way, it’s a bit higher risk
+In this way, it’s a bit higher risk.

 When should you use a Facebook sponsored post over a Facebook Ad?

-- A Facebook ad might be your best bet if your focus is a more long-term ad, built into a strategic campaign or content plan.
-Many companies, for example, appreciate the added control and greater customization that you get with Facebook ads.
+- A Facebook Ad might be your best bet if your focus is a more long-term ad, built into a strategic campaign or content plan.
+Many companies, for example, appreciate the added control and greater customization that you get with Facebook Ads.

-- A Facebook sponsored post is quick and easy disseminate and great for one-off efforts.
+- A Facebook sponsored post is quick and easy to disseminate and great for one-off efforts.
 If your goal is increased awareness at an affordable price a Facebook sponsored post might be the best bet for you.

 What is a Facebook Automated Ad?

-How Do Facebook Automated Ads work?
+How do Facebook Automated Ads work?

-Facebook will ask you a serious of questions about your business and your goals.
+Facebook will ask you a series of questions about your business and your goals.
 They’ll then give you suggestions about how to set up your ad, including inputs on images, budget and audience, based on these objectives.

-Success Tips for Sponsored Facebook Posts and Paid distribution in general on Facebook
+Success tips for Sponsored Facebook Posts and paid distribution in general on Facebook

 - First off, learn from industry best practices.
 While thinking out of the box and doing something different is the best way to get attention, you have to start somewhere.
-Your fist step should probably be laying down the foundations and understanding how others were successful.
+Your first step should probably be laying down the foundations and understanding how others were successful.

 - Put it all into a larger strategy with set KPIs.
 Learn how here.